tdwg/bdq/tg2/_review/docs/terms/bdqcore/index.md

 #### Notes

-The dwc:geodeticDatum is not necessary for this test.
-The maximum positional shift between any geographic coordinate reference system and WGS84 is less than 6 km, so any hemisphere test that relies on a country code for consistency would not be affected by the potential shift.
-The prior VALIDATION for this test is VALIDATION_COORDINATE_COUNTRYCODE_CONSISTENT (adb27d29-9f0d-4d52-b760-a77ba57a69c9).
+The dwc:geodeticDatum is not necessary for this Test.
+The maximum positional shift between any geographic coordinate reference system and WGS84 is less than 6 km, so any hemisphere Test that relies on a country code for consistency would not be affected by the potential shift.
+The prior VALIDATION for this Test is VALIDATION_COORDINATE_COUNTRYCODE_CONSISTENT (adb27d29-9f0d-4d52-b760-a77ba57a69c9).

 [🠱](#indexes-to-the-tests)
 ********************